gimasi/TUINO_ONE/tuino_libs/gmx/gmx_lr/README.md

 #SENDING AND RECEIVING DATA

-You have two functions to transmit data, the first without the port number, which defaults to port 1, and the second if you want to specify the port.
-The payload **data** must be an hexadecimal string, in the form 00a133b577...
-If the format is incorrect the function will return an error.
-This **gmxLR_TXData()** is non blocking and will return immediately, the packet might or might not be sent immediately depending on the available duty cycle slots.<br/>
+You have two functions to transmit data, the first without the port number, which defaults to port 1, and the second if you want to specify the port.<br/>The payload **data** must be an hexadecimal string, in the form **00a133b577**.
+If the format is incorrect the function will return an error.<br/> The **gmxLR_TXData()** is non blocking and will return immediately, the packet might or might not be sent immediately depending on the available duty cycle slots.<br/>
-While the module will generate an interrupt on every RX packet, you need to call the **gmxLR_RXData()** function to retrieve the paylaod and the port on which it has been received.
+While the module will generate an interrupt on every RX packet, you need to call the **gmxLR_RXData()** function to retrieve the actual payload and the port on which it has been received.

 ```c
 byte gmxLR_TXData(String data);